The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Dankó János

-In 1935 the regiment's history was published as a book.
-The history confirms that Zugsführer Danko, the soldier Švejk observed on a propaganda poster in Tábor, indeed was a Zugsführer in the regiment and took part in the early battles in Galicia.
-His Hungarian name was János Dankó but he may also have been a Slovak.
+In 1935, the regiment's history was published as a book.
+The history confirms that Zugsführer Danko, the soldier Švejk observed on a propaganda poster in Tábor, was indeed a Zugsführer in the regiment and took part in the early battles in Galicia.
+His Hungarian name was János Dankó, but he may also have been a Slovak.

 Quote(s) from the novel